 Franklin Boulevard Bridge

-Like Hayward Field, the Franklin Boulevard bridge at the Knight Campus is destined to become an iconic landmark at the University of Oregon bridging the scientific breakthroughs in the labs of four basic research scientists with the opportunities afforded through the translational research programs of the Knight Campus.
+Like Hayward Field, the Franklin Boulevard bridge at the Knight Campus is destined to become an iconic landmark at the University of Oregon bridging the scientific breakthroughs in the labs of basic research scientists with the opportunities afforded through the translational research programs of the Knight Campus.
 We enter the Innovation Center which includes three private laboratory bays, open desk space and meeting rooms and a wet lab space that will have a rent by the bench model for groups wishing to move their research discoveries into the marketplace.

 Second Floor Terrace